BAlmeidaS/zettelkasten/Zettelkasten/chi-squared test.md

 ---
 A test to validate if there is a *association between two categorical variables*.

-[[Null Hypothesis|H0]]:  *They are independent* / There is no significant association between the categorical variables [[Alternative Hypothesis|H1]]:  *They are dependent on each other* / There is a significant association between the categorical variables
+[[Null Hypothesis|H0]]:  *The two categories are independent* / There is no significant association between the categorical variables
+[[Alternative Hypothesis|H1]]:  *The two categories are dependent on each other* / There is a significant association between the categorical variables

+*If two variables are independent, it means that knowledge of one does not provide useful information about the other.
+For instance, if you're looking at the relationship between eye colour and reading preference in a population and find them to be independent, knowing a person's eye colour doesn't help you predict their reading preference, and vice versa.*

 Since you have two [[Categorical variable|categorical variables]], you have a [[Contingency Table]], with the **observed frequencies**: